Mefteg/RaspGpio/README.md

 # RaspGpio
-Tiny system to launch GPIO script on Raspberry Pi
+Tiny system to launch Nodejs script on Raspberry Pi through the network Install

-Install
 ---
 You need Nodejs (v 0.10+).